cuba-platform/masquerade/README.md

         commit()
     }
-* Ability to set the value of the element without using getters and setters
+* Ability to set the value of the element using "property access" syntax

 In Groovy, a getters and setters form what we call a "property", and offers a shortcut notation for accessing and setting such properties.
 So instead of the Java-way of calling getters / setters, you can use a field-like access